After Repair Value (ARV) Definition

-A property’s After Repair Value or ARV is a determination of what a property will be worth after it’s fixed up.
+A property’s After Repair Value or ARV is a determination of what a property will be worth after it has been improved.
 As the name implies, is the value of the property after repairs.

-ARV is an essential component of many different real estate investing strategies, but it’s especially relevant for investors who buy distressed properties with the plan of improving them through “sweat equity” and re-selling them at a higher price in the future (e.g. – house flippers and rehabbers).
+ARV is an essential component of many different real estate investing strategies, but it is especially relevant for investors who buy distressed properties with the plan of improving them through “sweat equity” and re-selling them at a higher price in the future (e.g. – house flippers and rehabbers).

 How To Calculate ARV

 The conventional formula for calculating ARV looks like this: